Gowtham-app-developer/Android-Interview-Questions/CHAPTER-1.md

 -	You will use <intent-filter> element in the manifest file to list down actions, categories and data types associated with any activity, service, or broadcast receiver.

 # What is Sticky Intent?
-- Sticky Intents allows communication between a function and a service. sendStickyBroadcast() performs a sendBroadcast(Intent) known as sticky, (i.e.) the Intent you are sending stays around after the broadcast is complete, so that others can quickly retrieve that data through the return value of registerReceiver       (Broadcast Receiver, Intent Filter).
+- These are the Intents which sticks with Android system for future broadcast listener.

-- For example, if you take an intent for ACTION_BATTERY_CHANGED to get battery change events: When you call registerReceiver () for that action — even with a null                 BroadcastReceiver — you get the Intent that was last Broadcast for that action.
+- Sticky Intents allows communication between a function and a service.
-- Hence, you can use this to find the state of the battery without necessarily registering for all future state changes in the battery.
+- For example if BATTERY_LOW event occurs then that Intent will stick with Android so that any future requests for BATTERY_LOW, will return the Intent.